In this article, you'll learn everything you need to know to upload subscribers into Communications Professional.

 - You must create the required personal info and demographic fields that you will use in your upload’s data format.

-- You must have a data format in MA Professional that matches the data coming from the AutoFTP process.
+- You must have a data format in Communications Professional that matches the data coming from the AutoFTP process.

 NOTE: If you need assistance with accessing AutoFTP, create a case with Higher Logic Support.